This lesson is part of the unit Identity & Community: An Introduction to 6th Grade Social Studies

 For homework, students may have written about the communities to which they belong.
 As a follow-up, ask students to raise their hands if they identified Memphis as a community to which they belong.
 Then ask them, individually or in small groups, to brainstorm a list of words and phrases that complete the sentence “Memphis is. . . .”
 Students should record these words or phrases on Post-it notes, index cards, or small pieces of paper.
 They can also use these lists to make an identity chart for the city of Memphis.
 If you had students bring in artifacts that represent Memphis, they can use these objects to spark responses to the “Memphis is . . . ” prompt.

 The purpose of the main activity is to help students connect what they know about Memphis to the concept of community.
 First, divide the class into small groups.
-Then distribute copies of the images of Memphis included in this lesson plan.
+Then distribute copies of the Images of Memphis handout.
 Inform students that the images are meant to stimulate their thinking but that they can record ideas unrelated to the images based on their own experiences of living in Memphis.
 Ask students to add to their lists of words and phrases that complete the sentence “Memphis is. . . .”
 As in the warm-up exercise, students can record these words or phrases on Post-it notes, index cards, or small pieces of paper.

 When groups have at least 25 descriptions of Memphis recorded on separate cards or pieces of paper, ask them to organize these words/phrases into broad categories.
 For example, they might create one pile of words that describe what Memphis looks like, another pile that describes what people do for fun in Memphis, and another pile representing the history of Memphis.
 When students have finished placing all of their cards into piles, ask them to give each pile a name.
 If time permits, groups can draw identity charts for Memphis.